alvaro-osvaldo-tm/markdown-repository/documents/enterprise/agreements/Statement of Work.md

 The user are satisfied, both readers and editors, because readers can get updated documentation and editors can use their specialised tools to write the documentation.

+The system acts as and intermediate layer between document systems and the users, applying governance rule transparently at each document change or when an specific event trigger the governance application.

+Also, thanks their capabilities to act as a platform for document-based information integration and document generation, both business and technical team work seamless, the [Document Manager Persona](../stakeholders/Document%20Manager%20Persona.md) integrated workflows in the organisation pipelines that capture information from the documents.
+These captured information automatically updates systems and other documents.

+The opposite also occurs when business rules change in external systems or sources; in this case, the pipelines activate the system that ensures the documents reflect these changes.

+Documents then become a source of truth where accurate information is made available to the entire organization, as well as serving as an interface for uploading and publishing information.

 Therefore, all markdown documents are now managed in many systems , each system contribute with their functional advantages.
-Some systems have no Markdown support, and no system contains the governance tools to keep all documents normalised.
+Some systems have no Markdown support, and no system contains the governance tools to keep all documents normalised by their own.

 But there is no problem, the framework can connect to each one , apply the same governance rules and even transfer documents from one system to another.